Sand Springs Railway: Interurban operations (1911–1955)

 The opening of the railroad played a role in attracting residents and businesses to Sand Springs.
 "The best equipped interurban in the southwest" was one of the benefits touted in advertising for the city.
 By September 1911, passenger business was reportedly so strong that the line's regularly scheduled service could not meet demand.
 As a result, service frequencies were increased, with the company's steam locomotive and passenger cars used to supplement the two interurban cars.

 In addition to robust passenger business, the Sand Springs Railway advertised its freight business, offering connections to four other railroads in downtown Tulsa.
 A number of industries had already opened or begun building factories in Sand Springs, including manufacturers of oil well supplies, glass, and cotton goods.
 The company also served a waterworks facility on the western outskirts of Tulsa, connecting it to the St. Louis–San Francisco Railway (known as the Frisco) in downtown.
-Besides the Frisco, the Sand Springs Railway also connected to the Atchison, Topeka and Santa Fe Railway (the Santa Fe), the Midland Valley Railroad, and the Missouri–Kansas–Texas Railroad (known by its initials MKT or as the "Katy").Electrification of the line rapidly progressed in 1912, with the railroad ordering seven electric cars to supplement the two McGean gasoline cars, which were to be retained as well.
+Besides the Frisco, the Sand Springs Railway also connected to the Atchison, Topeka and Santa Fe Railway (the Santa Fe), the Midland Valley Railroad, and the Missouri–Kansas–Texas Railroad (known by its initials MKT or as the "Katy").Electrification of the line rapidly progressed in 1912, with the railroad ordering seven electric cars to supplement the two McKeen gasoline cars, which were to be retained as well.
 A new power plant was constructed to power the railroad, as well as the city of Sand Springs.
 The company formally changed its name to drop the word "interurban" from its name in April 1912.
 It maintained corporate headquarters at the First National Bank Building in Tulsa, with a repair shop located in Sand Springs.